-I work as a project manager for Ashoka Globalizer.
 Ashoka is the world’s largest network of leading social entrepreneurs, with over 3,000 Fellows in over 80 countries.
-Globalizer is an international accelerator program that challenges and refines the scaling strategies of Ashoka Fellows.
-Ashoka Globalizer tries to avoid what many other accelerators do by default: helping organizations to grow.
-Instead, we focus on what the entrepreneurs want to accomplish on the systems level and help them figure out how they can achieve these goals efficiently — often without having to grow their organizations at all.
+Globalizer is an international accelerator program that challenges and refines the scaling strategies of advanced social entrepreneurs.
+In particular, we look at which systems these entrepreneurs want to change and in exactly what way.

 As a member of Ashoka, a former management consultant and a social entrepreneur, I bring a unique set of skills and perspectives to the table: